saufrecht/ledger-explorer/README.md

 # ledger-explorer
-Navigate any hierarchical ledger graphically, all the way down to individual transactions.
-The special thing here is moving quickly from a graphical view of aggregate data, like a pie chart or bar chart, to a list of specific transactions.
-This seems like a really obvious feature but has been surprisingly (in my limited experienc) rare in off-the-shelf F/OSS tools.
+Navigate a hierarchical ledger graphically, all the way down to individual transactions.
+This tool's purpose is enabling quick navigation through a graphical view of aggregate data in a pie chart or bar chart, representing tens of thousands of records, to a list of specific transactions.
+This seems like a really obvious feature but has been surprisingly (in my limited experienc) rare in off-the-shelf F/OSS interactive visualization tools.
 The Plotly Dashboard works very well for this purpose.

 ![Screenshot](https://github.com/saufrecht/ledger-explorer/raw/master/screenshot.png?s=600)